 WSOP.com also offers its New Jersey players the opportunity to compete in the official World Series of Poker live bracelet events each year in Las Vegas.
 The 2018 WSOP yielded the first New Jersey player to win a bracelet in the nearly 50-year history of the event.

 BetMGM Poker is available in Michigan, New Jersey, and Pennsylvania.
 Backed by MGM Resorts, the BetMGM Michigan is one of the best online casinos in the US, featuring an integrated sportsbook and online casino.
 Players can use the app with confidence knowing it has the support of one of the most reputable casino brands in the world.

 BetMGM Poker promo code PLAYCHIP offers a 100% deposit match up to $1,000 plus a deposit bonus of up to $75 when you sign up.
 It features popular poker varieties like No-Limit Hold’em and Pot Limit Omaha.
 The platform also features a robust daily tournament schedule.

 PokerStars is the largest, and most recognizable online poker brand in the world.
 Already with a large network of international players, PokerStars now serves select US customers.
 PokerStars currently operates in three US states: New Jersey, Pennsylvania, and Michigan.

 New players at PokerStars can choose their bonus after playing one real-money hand.
-They can either get a 100% deposit match bonus up to $600 (using code STARS600), or they can choose $50 in free play.
+They can either get a 100% deposit match bonus up to $600 (using code STARS600), or they can choose $100 in bonus play.